-Alex Hunt is a marine biologist with a master's degree in tropical coastal management, professional membership of the Marine Biological Association, and a background in coral reef damage assessment work.
-Since joining ITOPF in 2004 he has attended on site for numerous shipping incidents throughout the world.
+Alex Hunt is a Chartered Biologist, Fellow of the Royal Society of Biology and a Member of the Marine Biological Society.
+He has a master's degree in tropical coastal management and a background in coral reef damage assessment work.
+Since joining ITOPF in 2004 he has attended numerous shipping incidents throughout the world.
 Alex is Technical Manager for the Asia-Pacific Team at ITOPF and has a focus on spill preparedness projects in this region.